comraderoyce/and-wells/content/writing/sql-tableau.md

 - Calculated fields can return True/False values as well as typical calculations like sums or averages.
 - Sets let you determine in/out classifications for data.
 - By combining sets with calculated fields, I was able to create a combined field for segmenting the user base based on their interactions.
 For example, if users had interactions of multiple types, they were in multiple sets and the calculated field would allow comparisons for the True/False values to assign them a segment accordingly.

+# Optimizations

+Tooling is important.
+Things would have likely proceeded much faster if I had access to SQL Workbench to properly explore the data objects.
+As it were, the virtual machine I was using refused to run SQL Workbench so I was stuck with writing queries in VS Code and testing them by running the query through Tableau.
+Not ideal.
+Not made any better by the fact that I didn't know how to use a data extract and was instead using Live queries.

+It took a bit to get set up to start the work.
+The first step was getting access to a virtual workstation.
+Then getting correct permissions to the Redshift data lake.
+Then getting a Tableau license and install permissions on the virtual workspace.
+Then getting the connector to Tableau working with the particularly finicky settings of the Redshift instance.
+A few weeks later, I was able to access the data objects within Tableau and start creating a workbook.
+Making this more turn-key would have likely saved about $50,000 in working time between client and contractor billable hours.
+This is particularly painful when the blocks boil down to simple things providing database permissions and paying for licenses.
+If there isn't a study on the amount of time and money wasted on such things, there really should be.
+It would be eye-opening and likely it is in the _very large numbers_ as these things just pile up over time and across projects.